yanghan9014/Magic-Bike/README.md

 # Bizzarely-Balancing-Bike (a spooky bike that could stalk you)
-Embedded System Final Report    By 楊學翰 B08901054 陳韋旭 B08901181
+Embedded System Final Report   -- By 楊學翰 B08901054 陳韋旭 B08901181
 ---

-## Introduction
+## Introduction & Motivation
 We originally intend to build a self-balancing & self-navigating bike just like the XUAN-Bike (https://github.com/peng-zhihui/XUAN), but found self-balancing far too difficult.
 We then shift our focus solely onto self-navigating.

 In this project we established the pipeline of RGBD image processing and Jetson Nano-STM32 communication.
 Although we couldn't complete self-navigation in time, we demonstrated our work by making our bike follow a person (wearing red, for now).